Top 3 ways how to measure Digital Transformation progress

 Why does this happen, even to the bigger players on the market?

-Well, this is often due to two reasons: because they keep on making at least one of these common mistakes, and also because they’re more focused on the process itself (delivering on budget, time and in scope with the requirements) rather than on the results achieved.
+Well, this is often due to two reasons: because they keep on making at least one of these common Digital Transformation mistakes, and also because they’re more focused on the process itself (delivering on budget, time and in scope with the requirements) rather than on the results achieved.

-Check the below top 3 ways of measuring success in digital transformation and ensure the transformation of your company is heading in the right direction.
+Check below the top 3 ways of measuring success in digital transformation and ensure the transformation of your company is heading in the right direction.

-Increased revenue as an indicator of success sounds like a good KPI (and an obvious one), but… there can be many reasons behind growth in profits, some of which may not necessarily be related to the transformation process.
+Increased revenue as an indicator of success sounds like a good KPI (and an obvious one), but… there can be many reasons behind the growth in profits, some of which may not necessarily be related to the transformation process.

 For example, you may want to measure your success in:

-- hours saved by automating repetitive processes – this is much more tangible than being vaguely “efficient”,
+hours saved by automating repetitive processes – this is much more tangible than being vaguely “efficient”,

-- new customer conversions,
+new customer conversions,

-- employee satisfaction rate – if you were also measuring this before you started your digital transformation,
+employee satisfaction rate – if you were also measuring this before you started your digital transformation,

-- service availability rate – uptime/downtime ratio,
+service availability rate – uptime/downtime ratio,

-- top technical talents attracted.
+top technical talents attracted.